top of page

 Why Uplift Choir?

 This style of group singing is playful, casual and incredibly easygoing, working with whatever sound we make and enjoying it.
 Voices sound beautiful in harmony, and weaving them together (even discordantly!) creates a special and enjoyable sound that is great fun to be part of.
 This natural style gives all the benefits of group singing beyond a performance art, like a yoga class but making music.
 Expression, tuning and harmony all get a workout, but you don't have to think about the outcome.
-I think it complements other singing activities beautifully - the focus is on enjoying the sound and resonance then and there within the circle, and exploring what your own voice can do.
-The emphasis on spontaneity and expression that a natural voice group brings keeps the creative spark glowing!
-It's present and then it's gone - no analysis or homework on the wobbly bits!
+I think it complements other singing activities beautifully - the emphasis on spontaneity and expression keeps the creative spark glowing!
 Circle singing connects people in the song.
 It means you can be free, be spontaneous, practice improvisation (a fun life skill, not just for singing!) and not have to think too much.
-I've chosen the name "Uplift Choir" because that is what it does - leaves you feeling uplifted.
+I've chosen the name 'Uplift Choir' because that is what it does - leaves you feeling uplifted.

-Children are welcome at my daytime sessions where they are part of the group and can benefit from being surrounded by harmonious adults.
-I invite parents (grandparents, carers...) to bring their babies and small children with them to make choir a time they can share with them that isn't geared towards children (or singing "The Wheels on the Bus").
+Children are welcome at my daytime sessions where they can benefit from being surrounded by harmonious adults.
+I invite parents (grandparents, carers etc.) to bring their babies and small children with them to cuddle or play on a blanket while we sing.
 My evening sessions are for adults only to create an unwinding atmosphere.

-All that said, we will create beautiful music and strengthen your voice over the weeks, and you will fall in love with the beautiful, simple songs as much as I have.
+We will create beautiful music and strengthen your voice over the weeks, and I hoope you will fall in love with the beautiful, simple songs as much as I have.

 Choir pic.JPG